Since Watson and Crick discovered the structure of DNA in the fifties, biology and genetics have made giant leaps in only a few decades.

 Santiago Grisolía Exhibition- Second floor

-This exhibition shows his accomplishments and the awards and honours he received throughout his long scientific career, being donated to the Valencia City Council on January 16th, 2013.
-At the express wish of Professor Grisolía, these will be exhibited in the Science Museum, along with those of his teacher and Master Severo Ochoa.Read more
+Second floor.- This exhibition shows his accomplishments and the awards and honours he received throughout his long scientific career, being donated to the Valencia City Council on January 16th, 2013.
+At the express wish of Professor Grisolía, these are exhibited in the Science Museum, along with those of his teacher and Master Severo Ochoa.Read more